 Role of People

 While technology is an excellent way to augment or scale community moderation, it can never entirely replace the need for humans.
-Behavior and language evolve over time, and what’s offensive to one person may be empowering to another.
-All platforms need people who have considerable expertise in the way language evolves, and can update the detection model as required.
+Behavior and language evolve over time, and what’s offensive to one person may empower another.
+All platforms need people with considerable expertise in how language evolves, and can update the detection model as required.

 Once the model is updated, contextual AI can assist in moderating content at scale.
 Contextual AI analyzes data within its context, meaning it looks at content (the complete raw text) and context whenever possible (e.g. attributes of users and scenario, frequency of offender) in order to classify a behavior and take action if required.